MartinHelmut/cpp-gui-template-sdl2/docs/BuildAndExecution.md

 ./build/debug/src/app/App.app/Contents/MacOS/App
 ```

-Though, even better is to use **XCode as generator** to create app builds on macOS.
+Though, even better is to use **Xcode as generator** to create app builds on macOS.
 Only difference in usage is running
-CMake with `-GXCode`.
+CMake with `-GXcode`.
 If `CMAKE_OSX_ARCHITECTURES` is not set, it will create universal binaries on M1/2 macs.

-To run a **debug** build created with XCode:
+To run a **debug** build created with Xcode:

 ```shell
 ./build/xcode/src/app/Debug/App.app/Contents/MacOS/App
 ```

-To run a **release** build created with XCode:
+To run a **release** build created with Xcode:

 ```shell
 ./build/xcode/src/app/Release/App.app/Contents/MacOS/App